 Regional Museum of History and Ethnography, Fort-de-France

-Venturing into the attic, visitors discover a treasure trove of knowledge within the museum's rich library dedicated to the study of slavery.
-With over a thousand works spanning the 17th to the 19th centuries, the library serves as a valuable resource for researchers and scholars interested in exploring this critical aspect of Martinique's history.
+In the attic, the museum houses a specialized library focused on the study of slavery, with over a thousand works dating from the 17th to the 19th centuries.
+This collection provides a valuable resource for researchers and scholars, offering detailed insights into a critical period of Martinique’s history.

-Venturing into the attic, visitors discover a treasure trove of knowledge within the museum's rich library dedicated to the study of slavery.
-With over a thousand works spanning the 17th to the 19th centuries, the library serves as a valuable resource for researchers and scholars interested in exploring this critical aspect of Martinique's history.
+In the attic, the museum houses a specialized library focused on the study of slavery, with over a thousand works dating from the 17th to the 19th centuries.
+This collection provides a valuable resource for researchers and scholars, offering detailed insights into a critical period of Martinique’s history.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Fort-de-France.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.